Resource-efficient universal photonic processor based on time-multiplexed hybrid architectures: Performance analysis

+with $h^{'}(p) = h(p)g_i(p)g_o(p)$, we see that the experimental noise impacts the time bins $z$ independently from the coin modes $p$.
+Under typical experimental conditions, we expect that the coin-noise process effects both polarizations nearly identically ($g_i(0) \approx g_i(1)$) as both polarizations share a common spatial path.
+With these considerations, the strength of our hybrid encoding consisting of multiple degrees of freedom becomes apparent as the expected impact of experimental noise is near zero on the coin subsystem.
+This allows us, for example, to easily perform partial state tomography independently of the experimental noise, measuring the coin state at each position.\\ We further analyze the implications of the diagonal noise matrices $\hat{A}$ on the implemented unitary evolution depending on the individual contributions.

-Now, we analyze the implications of these diagonal matrices.
-If the considered imperfections only amount to a phase difference ($f(0)=e^{i\alpha}, f(1)=e^{i\beta}$), this results in the coefficient term $k=e^{i\frac{\alpha-\beta}{2}}$.
+If the considered imperfections only amount to a phase difference ($h^{'}(0)=e^{i\alpha}, h^{'}(1)=e^{i\beta}$), this results in the coefficient term $e^{i\frac{\alpha-\beta}{2z}}$.
 The resulting diagonal matrices apply a phase shift before and after the desired interferometer.
 In the framework of boson sampling, this means that for scattershot boson sampling \cite{PhysRevLett.113.100502}, these diagonal matrices are of no consequence, while they change the considered unitary transformation for Gaussian boson sampling \cite{PhysRevLett.119.170501}.

-If the considered imperfections only amount to a loss term ($f(0)=a, f(1)=b$), this results in the coefficient term $k=\sqrt{a/b}$.
+If the considered imperfections only amount to a loss term ($h^{'}(0)=a, h^{'}(1)=b$), this results in the coefficient term $k=\sqrt{a/b}$.
 Note that, for balanced losses $a=b$, $k=1$ and the diagonal matrix $\hat{D}$ becomes the identity.
 Unbalanced losses, however, manifest themselves as a shift of the probability at the input and output of the unitary, impacting both scattershot and Gaussian boson sampling.